gingerbeardman/gingerbeardman.github.io/_pages/about.md

 ---

 <br>
 My name is *Matt Sephton*.
-One interesting thing about me is that I prefer to write my first name in lower case, matt, for aesthetic reasons.
+One interesting thing about me is that I prefer to write my first name in lower case, *matt*, for aesthetic reasons.
 I'm an independent video game developer, but that's just the tip of the iceberg that is my life and career.

 This blog documents my various interests and I hope you find my posts interesting or enlightening.